jagrut91solanki/AutomationFramework/README.md

 * Reporting

-Generates html report automatically by using Extent Report .
-By attaching screenshots and execution of the failed test cases.
-However, user can set the framework to take screenshots of passed or/and skipped test cases.
-All reports are generated in surefire-reports/AmazonTest folder.
+Reporting Generates html report automatically by using Extent Report 5.
+By attaching screenshots and execution videos of the failed test cases.
+However, user can set the framework to take screenshots and videos of passed or/and skipped test cases.
+All reports are generated in reports-test-output folder.
 Report automatically opens in default browser.
 Note: Exception logs and fail reasons are added to the report as well.
-On Test Starts Old Reports will automatically Deleted
+All images are in Base64 and videos in mp4.

 * Utilities